Home

 An Aussie predator that can help to control toads

-One of the most exciting new results from Team Bufo’s work comes from Honours student Georgia Ward-Fear.
-Her work shows that cane toads are especially vulnerable to one of the common native predators that occurs at Fogg Dam (and indeed, is common over most of Australia); that these predators already kill thousands of small toads every year; and that there are simple ways to make these predators even more effective as toad-control officers.
+One of the most exciting results from Team Bufo’s work comes from Honours student Georgia Ward-Fear.
+Her work showed that cane toads are especially vulnerable to one of the common native predators that occurs at Fogg Dam (and indeed, is common over most of Australia); that these predators already kill thousands of small toads every year; and that there are simple ways to make these predators even more effective as toad-control officers.

 Georgia Ward-Fear won a University of Sydney medal for her Honours research (photo by Terri Shine).